danielaparker/jsoncons/README.md

 built on top of its incremental parser.

-The jsoncons [data model](doc/ref/data-model.md) supports the familiar JSON types - nulls, booleans, numbers, strings, arrays, objects - plus bytes strings.
+The jsoncons [data model](doc/ref/data-model.md) supports the familiar JSON types - nulls, booleans, numbers, strings, arrays, objects - plus byte strings.
 In addition, jsoncons supports semantic tagging of date-time values, timestamp values, big numbers, decimal fractions and binary encodings.
-This allows it to preserve these type semantics when parsing JSON-like data formats such as CBOR that allow them.
+This allows it to preserve these type semantics when parsing JSON-like data formats such as CBOR that have them.

 Planned new features are listed on the [roadmap](doc/Roadmap.md)